szymski/QuantumChip/docs/compiler_structure.md

 Lexer translates source code into a stream of tokens.

 ## Syntax analyser - luaa/quantumchip/compiler/syntax_analyser/
-Stream of tokens is translated into a AST (aAbstract Syntax Tree).
+Stream of tokens is translated into a AST (Abstract Syntax Tree).

 ## Semantic analyser - luaa/quantumchip/compiler/semantic_analyser/
 Instructions are checked for errors (type checking etc.).